-An open call was made in 2021 for this exhibition, which is to be unveiled in the year 2121 – one hundred years in the future.
+An open call is made each year for this exhibition, which is to be unveiled in the year 2121 – one hundred years in the future.

-In 2121 none of us are here.
-Given the time frame people are encouraged to think long-term, since there is no short-term gain nor any retroactive force with a time span larger than life.
+In 2121 none of us are here presumably.
+Given this time frame people are encouraged to think long-term, since there is no short-term gain nor much retroactive force with a time span larger than life.
 The frame can help us reflect on what we are now.
 Perhaps the most important thing here is the requirement to look beyond oneself – this part of the creative process is thus reset.
 In relation to 2121, there are no self-reinforcing incentives, no money, nothing to look forward to, nothing to show off.

-The artists are not alive when the artworks are finally opened to the public.
+The artists are most likely not alive when the artworks finally are opened to the public.
 However, expo2121 is expanded and previewed annually.

 An open call is sent out each year, with varying wording and perspective so as to encourage different groups to contribute.